Image Selector

 Source Code

-The Image Selector source code can be found in github.
-Image Selector configuration can be changed in the xis_config.h to select selection mechanism, I2C parameters and debug prints.
-The Makefile Flow above automatically updates the correct parameters for som with BOARD=som.
+The Image Selector source code can be found in GitHub.
+Image Selector configuration can be changed in the xis_config.h to select selection mechanism, I2C parameters, and debug prints.
+The Makefile Flow above automatically updates the correct parameters for SOM with BOARD=som.